hasyimibhar/de-showcase/cdc-postgres-jdbc/README.md

-This is a proof of concept of how to replicate a Postgres database to X, where X can be any data warehouse that supports JDBC connection.
+This is a proof of concept of how to perform real-time replication of a Postgres database to X, where X can be any data warehouse that supports JDBC connection.

 ## Usage